La. residents prepare for Tropical Storm Cristobal

 BATON ROUGE - Residents spent their beautiful Saturday preparing for the arrival of Tropical Storm Cristobal.

-Dozens of folks were filing sandbags at Memorial Stadium, in case the storm triggers any major flooding.
+Dozens of folks were filling sandbags at Memorial Stadium, in case the storm triggers any major flooding.

 Baton Rouge resident, Joshua Curry, who didn't have any sandbags for the 2016 flood was seen preparing for Cristobal ahead of time.